Berea-College-CSC-226/p01-sabira-final/README.md

 ❗️**Title**: What is the title of your project?

+Let's shop together!

-❗**Purpose**: In a single sentence, describe what your project will do.
+**Purpose**: In a single sentence, describe what your project will do.

+My program is going to display various items from the shop and once you click on each, the program will generate a barcode for it and draw the barcode for a successful shopping.

-❗️**Sources**: Which assignments or code will you base your project on?
+**Sources**: Which assignments or code will you base your project on?

+A08 - UPC Bar code

 ❗️**CRC Card**:
   - Please write a CRC card for a class that your project will implement.